scalabli/quo/docs/introduction.rst

 Introduction
 ============

-Rich is a Python library for writing *rich* text (with color and style) to the terminal, and for displaying advanced content such as tables, markdown, and syntax highlighted code.

-Use Rich to make your command line applications visually appealing and present data in a more readable way.
-Rich can also be a useful debugging aid by pretty printing and syntax highlighting data structures.
+Quo is a Python based toolkit for writing Command-Line Interface(CLI) applications.
+Quo is making headway towards composing speedy and orderly CLI applications while forestalling any disappointments brought about by the failure to execute a CLI API.
+Simple to code, easy to learn, and does not come with needless baggage.

 Requirements
 ------------

-Rich works with OSX, Linux and Windows.
+Quo works flawlessly with Linux, OSX and Windows.

-On Windows both the (ancient) cmd.exe terminal is supported and the new `Windows Terminal <https://github.com/microsoft/terminal/releases>`_.
-The later has much improved support for color and style.

-Rich requires Python 3.6.1 and above.
-Note that Python 3.6.0 is *not* supported due to lack of support for methods on NamedTuples.
+Rich requires Python `3.6.1` or later

 .. note::
     PyCharm users will need to enable "emulate terminal" in output console option in run/debug configuration to see styled output.